 - 2.1 The Competition is open to anyone age 21 and older, with the exceptions provided for in this section.
-Entrants are not required to be published journalists but the Institute encourages applications from journalists with a proven track record. - 2.2 Not eligible for the Competition are: NYU Affiliates and their immediate families; NYU graduates receiving degrees dated 2014 or thereafter; and journalists holding staff positions at established media outlets determined by the Committee to be ineligible because they are capable of funding such a project on their own.
-The Institute reserves the absolute right to disqualify any entrant to the Competition whom it deems ineligible according to these criteria. - 2.3 All decisions of the Institute regarding eligibility will be final and binding.
+Entrants are not required to be published journalists but the Institute encourages applications from journalists with a proven track record. - 2.2 Not eligible for the Competition are: NYU Affiliates and their immediate families; NYU graduates receiving degrees dated 2021 or thereafter; and journalists holding staff positions at established media outlets determined by the Committee to be ineligible because they are capable of funding such a project on their own.
+The Institute reserves the absolute right to disqualify any entrant to the Competition whom it deems ineligible according to these criteria. - 2.3 Applicants to the NYU Reporting Award may not apply to the Matthew Power Literary Reporting Award in the same year. - 2.4 All decisions of the Institute regarding eligibility will be final and binding.